Fire Horse

 bronze bison sculpture at Bozeman Airport

-There’s a quiet comfort in finding an old friend just when you’re about to leave — even if he’s made of bronze.
-I carved him from Black Walnut in my 20s — and frankly, he carved a part of me.
+There’s a quiet comfort in finding an old friend just when you’re about to leave - even if he’s made of bronze.
+I carved this young buffalo from Black Walnut in my 20s.
+Frankly, he carved a part of me.

 Izar